-Request for the RDP house for a family in this ward because the existing structure is not in a good condition. ➤ The second public participation took place from the 9th Aprill 2023 where the municipality presented both draft IDP and a draft Budget to the community to tell them of what has been budgeted based on the first consultation.
+- Request for the RDP house for a family in this ward because the existing structure is not in a good condition. - ➤ The second public participation is anticipated to take place in Aprill 2024 in conjunction with the family of local municipalities.
+In this consultation, the district and local municipalities will be presenting both draft IDPs and a draft Budget to the community to tell them of what has been budgeted.
 By doing so, the municipality is trying to strengthen the communication between them and the community.
 The following table shows the areas that were visited by the municipality as well as the summarized comments and inputs raized by the communities.
-The process of consultation for 2023/2024 IDP and Budget was unfolded as follows:
+The following table displays the process of consultation for 2023/2024 IDP and Budget:

-MUNICIPALITY WARD DATE TIME STAKEHOLDERS VENUE Alfred Duma LM Ward 29 10/05/23 10H00 Community KwaNkosi Si Court UThukela District Municipality Ward 20 10/05/23 17H00 Business Chamber, Rate Payers Association UTDM Disas No. 17 Prog Okhahlamba LM Ward 13 18/05/23 10H00 Community Green Point Hall Inkosi Langalibalele LM Ward 5 18/05/23 14H00 Community Geza Comm UThukela District Municipality Ward 20 19/05/23 09Н00 Traditional Leadership UTDM Disas No. 17 Prog
+MUNICIPALITY WARD DATE TIME STAKEHOLDERS VENUE Alfred Duma LM Ward 29 10/05/23 10H00 Community KwaNkosi Sithole Tribal Court UThukela District Municipality Ward 20 10/05/23 17H00 Business Chamber, Rate Payers Association UTDM Disaster Centre No. 17 Progress Road Okhahlamba LM Ward 13 18/05/23 10H00 Community Green Point Community Hall Inkosi Langalibalele LM Ward 5 18/05/23 14H00 Community Geza Community Hall UThukela District Municipality Ward 20 19/05/23 09H00 Traditional Leadership UTDM Disaster Centre No. 17 Progress Road

-Summary of comments raised by the communities
+Summary of comments raised by the communities.